 As a class 5 felony in Colorado, the knowing and unlawful use of a stun gun in the commission of a crime is punishable by:

-This sentence is in addition to the penalties for the underlying criminal offense(s) you were allegedly using the stun gun for, such as:
+This sentence is in addition to the penalties for the underlying “predicate” criminal offense(s) you were allegedly using the stun gun for.
+In fact, you generally cannot be charged with just using a stun gun: You will always also be charged with the predicate crime, such as:

-Using a stun gun is illegal in Colorado only if you use it to commit a criminal offense.
-Therefore, the best defense to Colorado stun gun charges is to prove you did not commit the underlying crime — known as the “predicate offense.”
+Using a stun gun is unlawful in Colorado only if you use it to commit a criminal offense.
+Therefore, in our experience, the best defense to Colorado stun gun charges is to prove you did not commit the underlying crime — known as the “predicate offense.”

 - The device used did not meet the definition of a stun gun.